 Making The Decision

 Ultimately, any big life change like going to college is better served when someone has a foundation in their recovery.
-A good rule of thumb is not hold off on introducing large changes life this until after someone’s first year sober, and they have gained some experience and success contending with real life responsibilities in recovery.
+A good rule of thumb is to hold off on large changes life this until after someone’s first year sober.
+The goal should be to gain some experience and success contending with real life responsibilities in recovery.
 When choosing to go back to school sober, not rushing is key.
-College is not going anywhere, but if someone tries to do too much too soon, they run the risk of compromising their recovery.
+College is not going anywhere.
+If someone tries to do too much too soon, they run the risk of compromising their recovery.
 Next week, we will talk about some considerations and tips for making sure that if this course of action is chosen, recovery remains a priority.
 Do you have any experience with making the decision to go back to school sober?
 Please share in the comments section so we can hear what you’ve gone through!